 April 27: Papadopoulos e-mails both campaign aide Stephen Miller and Manafort to report contacts with Russia and mention the possibility of a trip to Russia.
 Trump, Kushner, and Sessions speak with Russian ambassador Sergei Kislyak in DC.
 Later they lie about it.

 May: Stone meets with a Russian national offering dirt on Clinton.
 He later lies about it.
-Manafort deputy Rick Gates shares polling data with Kilimnik at Manafort’s direction, and repeats this act several times later.
+Manafort deputy Rick Gates shares polling data with Kilimnik at Manafort’s direction, and repeats this act several times later; the polling data indicates opportunities for Trump in Pennsylvania, Michigan, Wisconsin, and Minnesota, and public-opinion weaknesses of Clinton, and Kilimnik delivers this to Russian intelligence.
 Don jr. speaks privately with Torshin at the NRA convention in Louisville.